DimaKav/dimakav.github.io/index.md

 ### Projects

-#### 1. Creating an Automated Serverless Data Pipeline for Classification and Visualization of Financial News Sentiment with Dash
+#### 1. The Creation of an Automated Serverless Data Pipeline and Analysis of Financial News Sentiment with Dash

 ![](news-sentiment.gif)